 Never tell unfamiliar people where you’re staying.
-This is information you should trust with your family back home!
+This is information you should give only to your family back home!

 If someone asks you, be ambiguous (You can simply say ‘Not far from the market/post office/police station’).

 Keeping in touch with your friends and family will help you feel safe.
-As already mentioned, your support group back home should have a back-up copy of your documents, plus your contacts and itinerary.
+Your support group back home should have a back-up copy of your documents, plus your contacts and itinerary.

-Alternatively you can make a routine of calling in the evenings to share the impressions of your adventurous day!
+You can also make a routine of calling in the evenings to share the impressions of your adventurous day!

 When facing a different culture, especially if you don’t know the language, it is sometimes difficult to understand what’s happening.
 However, when travelling alone, it is very important to learn to read situations.
 Trust your gut and if you feel something is wrong, leave or try to get to a place where you can reach out for help.

 Talk to people on the train, share stories with other women in the hostel.
-Say ‘Good morning’ to the staff at the market stall or kiosk near your accommodation where you buy fruit or your morning coffee.
+Greet the staff at the market stall or kiosk near your accommodation where you buy fruit or your morning coffee.
 It’s all about creating a small network of people who know you and will help in case of need.

 It will also help you feel less lonely, make great memories or maybe even friendships for life!

-Solo travel is an amazing opportunity to discover the world and reconnect with yourself!
+Solo female travel is an amazing opportunity to discover the world and reconnect with yourself!

-There’s no age limit.
-No time limit.
+There’s no age or time limit.
 No requirements.

 The tribe of solo female travellers brings together women of all nationalities and backgrounds.
 Women who are single or married.
 Women who are mothers or caregivers.
 Women who have careers or no longer work.

-Women who are united by their desire to explore and experience the world on their own terms!
+Women united by their desire to explore and experience the world on their own terms.